sarkhelritesh/vrd_resource/index.md

-Visually Rich documents refer to physical and digital documents in which visual cues play an important role in document semantics.
-Examples include posters, banners, forms, and magazine articles.
-A number of recent works have proposed novel solutions for named entity recognition, relation extraction, layout analysis, classification, and retrieval for these documents.
-We discuss some of them in this series.
+In visually Rich documents such as posters, banners, forms, and magazine articles, visual cues play an important role in document semantics.
+A number of recent works have proposed solutions for named entity recognition, relation extraction, layout analysis, classification, and retrieval tasks for these documents.

+We cover some of them in this series.
+For each work, we focus on (a) its main contributions, (b) datasets used, and (c) key takeaways.

 ### A. Chargrid: Towards Understanding 2D Documents